Skip to content

 • SnakeFlow: Team Tracker — Edit App Allowlist (Command Palette) — comma-separated regexes; leave empty to clear the list (allow all apps again).

 The server validates each pattern as a JavaScript RegExp (case-insensitive flag) and rejects invalid syntax.
-There is a hard limit on how many patterns and how long each string may be (see API implementation).
+There is a hard limit on how many patterns and how long each string may be — check the Team / workspace endpoints in the API reference for current caps.

 Tip: Patterns are matched against both the executable / app name and the window title (for example Cursor or \.tsx in the title), similar in spirit to ActivityWatch categorization but enforced by your team’s allowlist for SnakeFlow reporting.